snabbco/snabb/README.md

 Select appropriate shell commands that are useful, eg need them for tests. ping, etc. Also aliases like touch (uses utimensat). syslog.

+Need to work on iterators, eg for cat (readfile) etc.

 ## nixio compatibility

 Started, but lots to do.
 Nixio.File done so far, but may need fixes.